fullstack-lang/issuerenaming/README.md

 select `Foo` and rename it `Bar`

+check the diffs in stage.go & NewDiagram.go
 ## Re generation and running the application after renaming Foo to Bar

+You can regenerate the application or switch to branch "afterrenaming"

 ```
 go install github.com/fullstack-lang/gong/go/cmd/gongc@issuerenaming